HOME - Bud Land _ Land Connection Page

 Photographs taken during the trip indicate that they were in the following cities: Philadelphia (Pennsylvania), Baltimore (Maryland), Washington (DC), Cincinnati (Ohio), Toledo (Ohio), Chicago (Illinois), St Louis (Missouri), Jefferson City (Missouri), Wichita (Kansas), Stillwater (Oklahoma), Oklahoma City (Oklahoma), Dallas (Texas), San Antonio (Texas), El Paso (Texas), Phoenix (Arizona), Los Angeles (California) and San Francisco (California).
 They also stopped at Coolidge Dam, Arizona.

-Newspaper articles indicate that they also may have (or actually did) stop in Lima (Ohio), Houston (Texas), San Antonio (Texas), El Paso (Texas), Fresno (California) and San Francisco (California).
+Newspaper articles indicate that they also may have (or actually did) stop in Lima (Ohio), Houston (Texas), San Antonio (Texas), El Paso (Texas), Yuma (Arizona), Fresno (California) and San Francisco (California).
 An article in the San Antonio Express indicated that the trip was 5,890 miles.
+The San Francisco Examiner claimed they "made 169 city stops on the 7,203 mile run".
+Another article listed 7,158.

-The newspaper articles indicate that the group left New York on August 12 and were in San Antonio, Texas on September 9, 1839.
+The newspaper articles indicate that the group left New York on Saturday, August 12 and were in San Antonio, Texas on September 9, 1839.
 Slightly over 5 weeks after they left New York they were in Fresno, California on September 19, 1939.
-I have not yet been able to determine when they were at the Exposition in San Francisco.
+They were at Treasure Island, San Francisco on Friday, September 22, 1939.
+7,203 miles in 41 days is about 175 miles per day.

 The truck appears in all the photos without a top.
 However, there may have been some kind of cover for protection against the rain and excessive sun.